-We’re establishing a new school’s programme to give young residents access to oral health education and assessment in school.
-Developing healthy habits early in life will help to prevent tooth decay, support their overall wellbeing, and get them off to the best possible start in life.
+Our school’s programme aims to improve young residents oral health by giving them access to oral health education and assessment in their school.
+Developing healthy habits early in life can help to prevent tooth decay, support overall wellbeing, and get young people off to the best possible start in life.

-The programme will also have positive impacts on dental provision by allocating payment to dental practices to provide preventive services, rather than just treatment.
-The programme will also include training opportunities for dental nurses develop enhanced skills.
+Another aspect of the programme is to positively impact dental provision by allocating payment to dental practices to provide preventive services, rather than just treatment.
+The programme additionally provides training opportunities for dental nurses which enables them to develop enhanced skills.

 Familiarisation sessions